-Key Audit Matters
+Key Audit Matter

-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-In addition to the matter described in the Material Uncertainty Related to Going Concern section, we have determined the matters described below to be the key audit matters to be communicated in our report.
+Key audit matter is the matter that, in our professional judgement, was of most significance in our audit of the financial statements of the current period.
+This matter was addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
+In addition to the matter described in the Emphasis of Matter - Amount due from an associated company section, we have determined the matter described below to be the key audit matter to be communicated in our report.